Famous blue logos: Companies with blue logos

 GAP Logo

-Traditionally perceived as a masculine color, blue has not often been chosen by clothing brands targeting a broader audience.
+Traditionally perceived as masculine, blue has not often been chosen by clothing brands targeting a broader audience.
 However, as societal norms evolved and color perceptions expanded, the versatility of blue became apparent, especially in fashion.

 The timeless appeal of the GAP logo resonates with the general public.
 Its vibrant blue hue today evokes feelings of trust, reliability, and a kind of universality, breaking away from the limited gender attachments of the past.
 It is a great example of how a brand can change and transform established perceptions while remaining relevant and appealing to a modern audience.
-GAP’s brand identity clearly demonstrates how a well-thought-out design strategy can influence not only commercial success but also cultural narrative.
+GAP’s brand identity demonstrates how a well-thought-out design strategy can influence commercial success and cultural narrative.

 GE (General Electric)